Daniel-KM/Omeka-S-module-Timeline/README.md

 [![Build Status](https://travis-ci.org/Daniel-KM/Omeka-S-module-Timeline.svg?branch=develop,master)](https://travis-ci.org/Daniel-KM/Omeka-S-module-Timeline)

-[Timeline] is a module for [Omeka S] that integrates the [SIMILE Timeline] widget and the online [Knightlab timeline] to create timelines.
+[Timeline] is a module for [Omeka S] that integrates the [SIMILE Timeline] widget and the online [Knightlab timeline] to create timelines via page blocks and resource blocks.

 Installation